microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/attachment-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and [attachment](../resources/attachment.md) object in the response body.
+If successful, the GET method returns a `200 OK` response code.

+If you're getting the properties and relationships of an attachment, the response body includes an [attachment](../resources/attachment.md) object.

+If you're getting the raw contents of a file or item attachment, the response body includes the raw value of the attachment.

 ## Examples